 That’s why the Center has expanded our efforts to conserve coral reefs.
 Our coral work began — and is ongoing — with defending elkhorn and staghorn corals, for which we earned federal protection for in 2006.
 In 2009 we filed a scientific petition to protect the 83 most vulnerable corals within U.S. waters — the corals that can benefit most from U.S. protection — as threatened or endangered under the Endangered Species Act.
 Under pressure from the Center, the National Marine Fisheries Service released a status review of the 82 corals, finding that 56 of them are likely to go extinct before the end of the century primarily because of ocean warming, disease and ocean acidification.

-In 2012, 66 corals saw victory when — after the Center filed three notices of intent to sue the Fisheries Service if it continued to ignore our petition — in December the agency proposed 12 coral species for protection as "endangered" and 54 species for protection as "threatened."
+In 2014, 20 corals saw victory when — after the Center filed three notices of intent to sue the Fisheries Service if it continued to ignore our petition — the National Marine Fisheries Service declared them threatened.

 THREATS TO VANISHING CORALS